boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 The value of ipv6ExtensionHeadersFull IE should be encoded in fewer octets as per the guidelines in {{Section 6.2 of !RFC7011}}.

-If an implementation determines that an observed packet of a Flow includes an extension header that it does not support, then the exact observed code of that extension header MUST be echoed in the ipv6ExtensionHeaderTypeCountList IE ({{sec-v6count}}).
+If an implementation determines that an observed packet of a Flow includes an extension header (including an extension header that it does not support), then the exact observed code of that extension header MUST be echoed in the ipv6ExtensionHeaderTypeCountList IE ({{sec-v6count}}).
 How an implementation disambiguates between unknown upper-layer protocols vs. extension headers is not IPFIX-specific.
 Readers may refer, for example, to {{Section 2.2 of ?RFC8883}} for a behavior of an intermediate node that encounters an unknown Next Header type.
 It is out of the scope of this document to discuss those considerations.

 The ipv6ExtensionHeadersFull Information Element SHOULD NOT be exported if ipv6ExtensionHeaderTypeCountList Information Element is also present because of the overlapping scopes between these two IEs.
 If both IEs are present, then ipv6ExtensionHeaderTypeCountList Information Element takes precedence.